 Look at the posts and get inspired for more ideas from them.

 -Content posting about your business can be as simple as sharing a customer testimonial via Facebook or Google or sharing a customer photo using your product/services.
 Please note: Before you share customer information, check with them for their permission.

 – Humor always works.
 Find a funny quote about your industry and create an image with the quote and a related photo.
 Read some big brand examples of using humor on Twitter here.

 – Use Memes.
 “In addition to millennials,…. memes can speak to any generation.
 Memes are popular on social media, and every generation is represented on social media platforms, primarily Facebook.” from Forbes.com

 “Think of memes as jokes passed across social media in the form of image macros (those pictures of babies or cats or whatever with bold black-and-white words on them), hashtags (the thing you amended to what you just wrote on Twitter), GIFs (usually of a celebrity, reality star, or drag queen reacting to what you just wrote on Twitter), or videos (that Rick Astley video people used to send you).” (from Wired.com)

-There are a variety of content sources to find creative marketing messaging for your small business.
+There are a variety of social media content ideas in 2020 –many sources are available to help you find creative marketing messaging for your small business.
 The key is to take the time and find what fits with your brand.
 Building a vault of content gives your small business social media value and showcases your products or services in their best light without being overly sales-y or pushy or over posting a sales call to action.